-Those major issues are one reason it is taking so long: the choices the next government makes could reverberate for years.
+Those issues are one reason it’s taking so long: whatever choices the next government makes could reverberate for years.

 Rutte’s right-liberal VVD (of which I am a member) won the election in March with 34 out of 150 seats.
 The left-liberal D66 placed second with 24 seats.
 The Christian Democratic CDA could give the two liberal parties an additional fifteen seats, leaving them just three short of a majority.

 Finding a fourth partner has been the sticking point.
 There are three roadblocks: